ComparativeSystemsBiologyGroup/SeqDex/README.md

 ### Quick Run:

-To run SeqDex first open the SeqDex.sh file with you text editor to insert needed path to nucleotide, protein, 16S databases and homefolder of SeqDex.
+To run SeqDex first open the SeqDex.sh file with you text editor and complete the mandatory variables fields.
 If you wish, you can save the sh file with another name, just do not forget to rerun chmod command first.
 Then copy the sh in the folder where you want to run SeqDex and just run the command below

     ./SeqDex.sh basename_alignment basename_contig